Choccy-vr/WavePad/Demo.md

 # Apps?

 Yes, WaveOS has apps like every computer.
-This helps WavePad acheive certain things like acting like a macropad, weather, etc. All of those apps they are WaveOS Sys Apps these are simply just apps that are part of the base system and mostlikely crucial to the device's function.
-But the best part you can build your own app with a app store to come!
+This helps WavePad achieve certain things like acting like a macropad, weather, etc. All of those apps they are WaveOS Sys Apps these are simply just apps that are part of the base system and most likely crucial to the device's function.
+But the best part you can build your own app with an app store to come!

 # I can make my own app!

-yep not fully supported yet but I have made a tool called wvpkg that packages and installs wvpkg because of how WaveOS and WavePad are made you can pretty much just make a app like any other linux app use wvpkg to package it and install it to your WavePad.
-My plan is to get this more fleshed out and to add a app store.
+Yep, not fully supported yet, but I have made a tool called wvpkg that packages and installs wvpkg because of how WaveOS and WavePad are made.
+You can pretty much just make an app like any other Linux app, use wvpkg to package it, and install it to your WavePad.
+My plan is to get this more fleshed out and to add an app store.

 # Hardware